Our Catholic Journey (RCIA: The Rite of Christian Initiation of Adults)

 What is the time commitment for RCIA?

 The RCIA group meets every Tuesday evening from 7:00-9:00 PM from the second week in September through the Easter Vigil and Pentecost.
+For 2016, the first session is September 6th.
+The final session before Pentecost is June 4th, 2017.
 This is the primary time commitment, and there may be other commitments depending on what part of the process you’re going through.
 We recognize that many people have work and family schedules that won’t allow them to be at every meeting.
 That said, it’s best if you can be at most meetings because each lesson builds on earlier lessons.
 If you have to miss an evening, we’ll provide ways for you to catch up on what you miss.

 What if I’m not sure I want to become Catholic or be Confirmed?